-To avoid damage or contamination, researchers must provide their own Hamilton 0161714 syringe for loading sample solutions.
+To avoid damage or contamination, researchers must provide their own Hamilton 81414 syringe for loading sample solutions.
+The syringe can be purchased through VWR via CyBuy or directly from Hamilton.
 The instrument must be reserved in advance, and various rules apply.
-Reserve time using "Booked".
+Reserve time using iLab.
 Reservations do not require approval.

 The instrument is to be used by students and other researchers.
 Significant training is required, including sucessful completion of several tutorials and lessons before you will be authorized to use the instrument.
 Staff will NOT provide methods development assistance for this instrument, but will direct you to internet-based ITC resources.
 The hourly rates are listed below.
 NOTE: There is a minimum charge of $10 for each use of the instrument.

 |User Category||Instrument Charge||Staff Assistance|

 Microcal VPITC Resources